tidev/titanium-docs/docs/guide/Alloy_Framework/Alloy_Getting_Started.md

 ### Compile and run

 The Alloy CLI converts the view, style and controller in to a Titanium project, which can be built and ran by Studio or the Appcelerator CLI.

-#### Using Studio

-In the **Project Explorer** view, select your project, then from the global tool bar, select **Run** from the **Launch Mode** drop-down and select the device to launch the application on in the **Target** drop-down.
-Alloy will generate the Titanium files from the Alloy project files, which will then be compiled by Studio and launched on the device simulator.

 #### Using the CLI